pomme-clic/s-money-documentation/docs/docs/payin/general.md

 </Highlight>

 <Highlight type="tip">

 ##### Tip

-All Payin operatiosn are screened by our LAB/FT solution and can be rejected.
+All PayIn operations are screened by our LAB/FT solution and can be rejected.

 </Highlight>
 ---